 Bywater/St. Claude What could possibly be the exact opposite of a place like Foundation Room?
 Yup, Saturn Bar it is.
 Calling it a “dive bar” wouldn’t be adequate or accurate; this joint is a NOLA institution.
 Any night is a good time here, but definitely don’t miss the monthly “Mod Night,” where DJs (actually local music anthropologists) spin all your Motown, funk, and British Invasion hits.

-With three stages and a restaurant, this Frenchmen St music hall is bound to have something up your alley, if your alley is one in which you like to boogie.
-It features live music every single day, too, so whenever the spirit takes you, you can show up and see who’s ripping it up on stage, from jazz to funk, almost every act is a seriously danceable one.
+Marigny With three stages and a restaurant, this Frenchmen St music hall is bound to have something up your alley, if your alley is one in which you like to boogie.
+(Yes, we said “boogie.”)
+It features live music every single day, too, so whenever the spirit takes you, you can show up and see who’s ripping it up on stage, from jazz to funk, with almost every act a seriously danceable one.

-If bikers and emo kids are your thing, this is definitely the darkly lit, sometimes scary bar scene for you.
+French Quarter What else do you need to know about The Dungeon other than it’s nickname is “The Dungeon”?
+If bikers and emo kids are your thing, this is definitely the darkly lit, sometimes-scary night scene for you.
 Note: it only opens after midnight, and the metal is, well... pretty heavy.

 Warehouse District It might not be anything new under the sun, but if you’re on the scout for a quintessential DJ and dance club with pounding bass (and pounding shots), head to The Metropolitan on Saturday nights.
 With one room pumping techno and house and the other offering top 40, hip-hop, and rock, not to mention 11 (!!!) bar stations, smoke machines, and strobe lights, you’ll definitely get the full nightclub experience here.